mistersourcerer/hashing/README.md

 ## Contributing

-This was a rapid "scratch your own itch" kind of project.
-It will make me real happy if it can be used used in your software anyhow.
+This is a rapid "scratch your own itch" kind of project.
+It will make me really happy if it can be used used in your software anyhow.
 If you need something different than what is in it, or can solve us some bugs or add documentation, it will be very well received!